harshues04/Cryptography-Algorithms/README.md

 This repository includes implementation of 13 cryptographic algorithms in C and also has a React and Typescript based frontend.

 A React-based web application for exploring and implementing cryptographic algorithms, built as part of Semester-6 coursework for Cryptography Techniques.
-The app features a sleek, dark-themed interface with a forest-inspired color palette, providing an interactive way to encrypt and decrypt text using various ciphers.

 **[Live Demo](https://harshues04.github.io/Cryptography-Algorithms)**